 The friendly people - Happy Neighbors.
 People are very friendly.
 We are like family.
 Well behaved kids playing together.
 Cul-De-Sac pot luck parties.
 Community events in the clubhouse.
 People watching out for each other's safety and well being.
 Connected by technology.
 United we stand.

 Convenient LOCATION LOCATION LOCATION - Easy access to everything - We are literally at the Crossroads of the Triangle.
-You can be at the US1 / I40 crossroads interchange in about 3 minutes, where the Crossroads Shopping Mecca resides.
+You can be at the US1 / I40 crossroads interchange in about 3 minutes, near the Crossroads Shopping Mecca.
 There you have miles of the best shopping in the Triangle including Crossroads Plaza, BJ's plaza, South Hills Mall, and the Cary Towne Center Mall.
-We can get to over 100 nice clean, newer restaurants within an 8 minute drive.
-Just a 4 minute drive down Tryon road gets you to Wake Med Cary Hospital, and Cresent Commons Plaza with the Ultimate Harris Teeter and Wal Mart.
+We can get to over 100 nice clean, newer restaurants within an 1 minute drive.
+Just a 4 minute drive down Tryon road gets you to Wake Med Cary Hospital, and Cresent Commons Plaza with Harris Teeter and Wal Mart.
 Just 3 minutes to Kildare Farms shopping.
 6 minutes to Regency park including the Koko Booth Amphitheater and Lifetime Fitness Gym which is like a resort with 3 giant hot tubs and 3 pools with slides.
-We are adjacent to Lochmere, and our community is smaller so you can get from any home to the main road very quickly, unlike other places where it can take you 5 or 10 minutes just to get to the main road.
+We are adjacent to Lochmere, and you can get from any home to the main road very quickly, unlike other places where it can take you 5 or 10 minutes just to get to the main road.
 Easy, easy access.
 It is incredible.
 You are nestled in a quiet oasis, yet a 5 minute ride gets you to everything you could possibly need.

 Our neighborhood plaza- Tryon Plaza.
-A one minute drive with no stop lights and you are at our personal shopping plaza with 7 restaurants, a Lowes foods, a Vet, a Toy Store and a whole bunch more.
-You can party up at the Bavarian Brathaus or do Karaoke at the Bermuda Room Pub and and walk home.
+A one minute drive with no stop lights or a 5 minute walk, and you are at our personal shopping plaza with 7 restaurants, a Lowes foods, a Vet, a couple Pubs, a liquor store, a pet store, a billiards, and a whole bunch more.
+You can do Karaoke at the Cary Ipub and walk home if you had to much fun.